yeeth-security/dev-guard/README.md

 ## Security
 This extension maintains a local list of known malicious extension IDs in `malicious.json`.
 The list is regularly updated to include extensions that have been identified as security risks.

+## Contribute
+To add new detections to [malicious.json](/malicious.json) please make a PR at https://github.com/janbro/openvsx-registry-guard